rwols/CMakeBuilder/README.md

   Command line arguments passed to the CTest invocation when you run `cmake_run_ctest`.

-* `generated_name_for_build_system` : JSON string

-  The name for the generated build system when you run `cmake_write_build_targets`.
-Can have arbitrary snippet-like variables.

-## How Do I Manage Cross-Platform Project Files?

-By default, the name of the generated build system is the name of your project, followed by the platform in parentheses.
-Thus, multiple build systems may coexist in a single project file.

-## Keybindings

-There are no default keybindings.
-You can create them yourself.
-The relevant commands are

-* `cmake_configure`,
-* `cmake_write_build_targets` and
-* `cmake_run_ctest`.

-## Extra Goodies

-### Project Template
-You can run the command

-    CMakeBuilder: New Project

-from the tools menu or from the command palette to create a new template project.

 ### Clearing the cache
 To force CMake files re-generation run